Nero's exploration of the Nile: Accounts of Seneca and Pliny

 Some modern historians, such as Giovanni Vantini and D'Ambrosio, argue that this place is the Murchison Falls in northern Uganda, meaning that the Romans may have reached equatorial Africa.
 The expedition from Roman Egypt reached the area of Jinja in Uganda, according to Vantini.

-This lake, according to Vannini, could only be Lake Victoria, the largest lake in Africa.
+This lake, according to Vannini, could be Lake Victoria, the largest lake in Africa.
 The only river that outflows from this lake is the White Nile (named the "Victoria Nile" when exits the lake), that in Jinja (Uganda) goes north toward the Murchison Falls.

 Indeed, the Murchison Falls is a waterfall on the Nile that breaks the Victoria Nile, which flows across northern Uganda from Lake Victoria to Lake Kyoga and then to the north end of Lake Albert in the western branch of the East African Rift.
 At the top of Murchison Falls, the Nile forces its way through a gap in the rocks only 7 m wide, and tumbles 43 m, then flows westward into Lake Albert.

-The outlet of Lake Victoria sends around 300 cubic meters per second (11,000 ft^{3}/s) of water over the falls, squeezed into a gorge less than 10 m wide: these falls are similar in shape to the ones described by the legionaries.

 Indeed, Vantini wrote in the magazine Nigrizia, in 1996, that the legionaries completed a journey of exploration of more than 5,000 km from Meroe to Uganda: a remarkable achievement done using small boats in order to bypass the Sudd, a huge swamp full of dangerous Nile crocodiles.

 Historian David Braund wrote, in 2015, that Nero's expedition to the Nile's sources probably opened a new route toward the Indian Ocean, bypassing the dangers of piracy in the Red Sea area while allowing future Roman commerce toward India and Azania.